How To Choose The Right Material For You HDI PCBs

 HDI PCBs come with unique construction requirements that fabricators must follow for maximum output.
 You need the right materials with a high Decomposition Temperature (Td) and are generally of proven good quality.
 Similarly, you will be using lead-free solder.

-An HDI Stack-up contains a resin matrix that supplies the resistance and dielectric properties needed to separate layers of copper coil that are highly conductive.
-What roles do HDI stack-ups play in determining their performance?
+An HDI Stack-up contains a resin matrix that provides the resistance and dielectric properties needed to separate layers of highly conductive copper.
+This structure is crucial for ensuring the performance and reliability of HDI applications.

 HDI PCBs-- Vector illustration of microchip background.jpg